Sea-Doo vs. Yamaha reliability is a huge debate on the internet.

 - Gets more easily clogged because the water contains debris.

-- Temp is more dependant on the water temp.
+- Temp is more dependent on the water temp.

 Sea-Doo uses closed-loop cooling on all their 4-strokes.